Call3 – Bringing Lessons Learned to Life

 Why is Call3 better than reading lessons learned reports?

 By adopting the Call3 approach, project managers get a much richer experience.
-They get 30 minutes of quality time with someone who's been there and done that.
+They learn lessons from projects directly from someone who’s been there and done that.
 The lessons are raw and honest – unsanitized and unconstrained by the amount of data that can fit in a cell in Excel.
-After the three Call3 interviews, project managers have a better idea of the risks and pitfalls they are facing - plus sage advice that will turbo-charge delivery.
+After the three Call3 interviews, project managers have a better idea of the risks and pitfalls they are facing – plus sage advice that will turbo-charge delivery.

 What role does the PMO play in Call3?